glynthomas/b2/README.md

 brennan b2 original web interface (opinionated updates)

-wish to KISS keep it simple stupid, just focus on improving the web UI to play music & radio with excellence, zero feature bloat!
+KISS keep it simple stupid, a focus on improving the web UI to play music & radio with excellence, zero feature bloat!

 ## the good